nikunj1112/nikunj1112/README.md

 ## 🧩 My Goal

-> Build applications that are
+> Build website that are
 > **useful, scalable, and easy to understand**.